 The behind the back cable curl may not be as popular as its free-weight brothers in iron, but in terms of muscle-building benefits, it's arguably superior to barbells and dumbbells in many cases.
 First off, you get constant tension throughout the whole set, which, in turn, results in a more powerful muscle pump because your biceps don't get a chance to rest.

-Unlike other curl variations, the behind the back curl also emphasizes the outer head of the biceps, which is the head of the biceps that most people need to work on.
+Unlike other advanced bicep exercises, the behind the back curl also emphasizes the outer head of the biceps, which is the head of the biceps that most people need to work on.

 Add in the virtually unrivaled weighted stretch that you feel during the eccentric, and you can see why behind the back cable curls are one of the most effective mass-builders out there.